New Year’s Resolutions: SMART English Language Learning Goals

 To give a presentation in English on our department’s visions for the next five years

 It is an excellent idea to write down your English goals for the new semester.
-According to a survey carried out by Harvard MBA students, writing down goals helps students stay focussed and motivated, and the probability of accomplishing your goals is considerably higher compared to those who only have language goals or dreams in their minds.
+According to a survey carried out by Harvard MBA students, writing down goals helps students stay focused and motivated, and the probability of accomplishing your goals is considerably higher compared to those who only have language goals or dreams in their minds.

 If you are part of an English language course, discuss your language learning goals in class.
 Your peers and, especially your English trainer can offer you support and advice.
 It is essential for your English language learning success to communicate clear and transparent goals.